THEdavehogue/glassdoor-analysis/README.md

 For my web scraper, the primary packages that I utilized were `BeautifulSoup` and `selenium`.
 Since users are required to provide credentials to access all of Glassdoor's reviews, I used selenium to navigate to the login page and enter a set of credentials before scraping any reviews.
 I also took advantage of multithreading for boosting performance.
 This allowed multiple browsers to run at once and load multiple pages simultaneously.
 I also split the workload manually between several machines.
 More on this in the `Challenges` section later.

 #### Scrubbing the Data
-In any Natural Language Processing analysis, cleaning up the raw data is essential to
+In any Natural Language Processing analysis, cleaning up the raw data is essential to glean any meaning from the text.
+Without preprocessing the text, much of our analysis would be centered around different forms of the same word as well as articles and conjunctions.
+To get the text into its purest form for analysis, I took several steps.

 ##### *Stop Words*
 Before I could really analyze the text of the corpus, I needed to remove [stop words](https://en.wikipedia.org/wiki/Stop_words).
 In a nutshell, stop words are common words that help to create sentence structure, but do not add any meaning to the idea that a sentence is trying to convey.
 For example, stop words in the sentence preceding this one would be: